ocaml/platform-blog/opam-2-3-0.md

 ## Major breaking change: extra-files

 When loading a repository, opam now ignores files in packages' `files/` directories which aren't listed in the `extra-files` field of the opam file.
 This was done to simplify the opam specification where we hope the opam file to be the only thing that you have to look at when reading a package specification.
-The optionality of the `extra-files:` field goes against that principle.
-This change also reduces the surface area for potential file corruption as it ensures that extra-files are checked against their checksums instead of adding it on-the-fly.
+It being optional to list all files in the `extra-files:` field went against that principle.
+This change also reduces the surface area for potential file corruption as all extra-files must have checksums.

-This is a breaking change and means that if you are using the `files/` directory without the `extra-files:` field, you need to make sure that all files in that directory are listed in the `extra-files` field.
+This is a breaking change and means that if you are using the `files/` directory without listing them in the `extra-files:` field, you need to make sure that all files in that directory are included in the `extra-files` field.
-Once done, the resulting opam file is backward-compatible and you don't need to worry about anything else.
+The resulting opam file remains compatible with all previous opam 2.x releases.

 If you have an opam repository, you should make sure all files are listed so every packages continues to work without any issue, which can be done automatically using the `opam admin update-extrafiles` command.